Basic Views on Corporate Governance for the Group

 1. Basic views

-The POLA ORBIS Group considers executive remuneration to be an important means of realizing the sustained growth of the Group and increases in corporate value over the medium to long term.
-As the Group holding company, the Company makes clear the roles and responsibilities in execution of individual responsibilities for the Company directors and other executives, whose main duties are to make decisions on Group management as a whole and to supervise business execution, and the directors of subsidiaries to which the Company delegates business execution authority.
-Executive remuneration is based on the responsibility for business performance and other results in relevant areas of business execution and serves as strong motivation for the achievement of results over not only the short term but the medium and long terms as well.
+The POLA ORBIS Group considers executive remuneration an important means of realizing the sustained growth of the Group and increased corporate value over the medium to long term.
+As the Group holding company, the Company makes clear the business execution roles and responsibilities of Company directors and other executives, whose main duties are to make decisions on overall Group management and to supervise business execution, and the directors of subsidiaries to which the Company delegates business execution authority.
+Executive remuneration is based on the responsibility for business performance and other results in relevant areas of business execution and serves as strong motivation for achieving results over not only the short term but the medium and long terms as well.
 In addition, executive remuneration is oriented toward further sharing of gains with shareholders by making clear its linkage to share prices.

 2. Remuneration levels

-Remuneration levels are set in light of the scale of individual roles and responsibilities, through consideration of the POLA ORBIS Group's business conditions and competitive strengths in external markets, and comparison with firms in the same industries or of the same size both in Japan and around the world.
+Remuneration levels are set in consideration of the scale of individual roles and responsibilities, through consideration of the POLA ORBIS Group’s business conditions and competitive strengths in external markets, and comparison with firms in the same industries or of the same size both in Japan and worldwide.

 3. Remuneration structure